rayvaldez/actyve/Notes.md

 # • Include at least one has_many, at least one belongs_to, and at least two has_many :through relationships

   - A USER has_many ACTIVITIES, and has_many EXERCISES through ACTIVITIES.
-The EXERCISE model has_many ACTIVITIES, and has_many USERS through ACTIVITIES.
+  - The EXERCISE model has_many ACTIVITIES, and has_many USERS through ACTIVITIES.
+  - The ACTIVITIES model will belong to a USER and an EXERCISE.

 # • Include a many-to-many relationship implemented with has_many :through associations.
 The join table must include a user-submittable attribute — that is to say, some attribute other than its foreign keys that can be submitted by the app's user